lisa-lumos/Apache-Spark/05-spark-programming-model.md

 However, when you are writing a Spark program, then you must create a SparkSession, because it is not already provided.

 The SparkSession is a Singleton object, so each Spark application can have one and only one active spark session.
-It is because SparkSession if your driver, and you cannot have more than 1 driver in a Spark application.
+It is because SparkSession is your driver, and you cannot have more than 1 driver in a Spark application.

 "HelloSpark.py":
 ```py